awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/troubleshooting.md

 1. Choose **Actions**, **Synchronize reference data table**\.

+## Application Not Writing to Destination<a name="output"></a>

+If data is not being written to the destination, check the following:
++ Verify that the application's role has sufficient permission to access the destination\.
+For more information, see [Permissions Policy for Writing to a Kinesis Stream](iam-role.md#iam-role-permissions-policy-ak-stream) or [Permissions Policy for Writing to a Firehose Delivery Stream](iam-role.md#iam-role-permissions-policy-af-delivery-stream)\.
++ Verify that the application destination is correctly configured and that the application is using the correct name for the output stream\.
++ Check the Amazon CloudWatch metrics for your output stream to see if data is being written\.
+For information about using CloudWatch metrics, see [Monitoring with Amazon CloudWatch](monitoring-cloudwatch.md)\.

+If the role and destination configuration look correct, try restarting the application, specifying `LAST_STOPPED_POINT` for the [InputStartingPositionConfiguration](API_InputStartingPositionConfiguration.md)\.

 ## Important Application Health Parameters to Monitor<a name="parameters"></a>

 To make sure that your application is running correctly, we recommend that you monitor certain important parameters\.